LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/LivepersonKnowledgeBases/knowledge-bases.md

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/kb_importFile.png">

+{: .important}
+The import file can contain the following basic HTML tags: p, br, a (only the “href” attribute and “http”/"https” protocols are supported).

 **To create an import file**

 1. Create a new CSV file or Google sheet.
 A Google sheet must be public, i.e., with no file restrictions in place.